iamgaur/wp-music/wp-content/plugins/wp-music/README.txt

 == Description ==

-This plugin will give option to add music recorder and add, update and delete from backend.
-Its also provide listing with help of shortcode [music]
+This plugin will give the option to add music content Insert, Update, and Delete from the backend.
+It's also provide show music listing with help of shortcodes [music]

 == Installation ==